Arigatouz/luftborn-rxjs-takeuntil-destroy/README.md

 # luftborn-rxjs-takeuntill-destroy

-An ESLint plugin that enforces the use of `takeUntilDestroyed` operator in RxJS subscription pipes to prevent memory leaks in Angular applications.
+An ESLint plugin that enforces the use of `takeUntilDestroyed` or other take operators in RxJS subscription pipes to prevent memory leaks in Angular applications.

 ## Description

-This ESLint rule helps prevent memory leaks in Angular applications by ensuring that all Observable subscriptions use the `takeUntilDestroyed` operator from `@angular/core/rxjs-interop`.
-This operator automatically unsubscribes from Observables when the component or service is destroyed, preventing memory leaks.
+This ESLint rule helps prevent memory leaks in Angular applications by ensuring that all Observable subscriptions use either the `takeUntilDestroyed` operator from `@angular/core/rxjs-interop` or one of the RxJS take operators (`takeUntil`, `takeWhile`, `take`, `takeLast`).
+These operators ensure that subscriptions are properly terminated, preventing memory leaks.

 ## Installation